 So what is that magic number?
 If only it were that simple!
 Few things in the world of taxes are simple, and this is no exception.
 The amount of money that you need to make in order to be required to file a return is going to depend on a number of factors—specifically, age and filing status.

-As an example, somebody under the age of 65 filing as a single taxpayer will only be required to file if his or her income is $10,400 or more.
-Why $10,400?
-Simple—that is the value of the standard deduction for a single taxpayer (including one exemption) in 2017.
-In other words, that is the amount of money that a single filer would have deducted from his or her income anyway.
-So, if that individual did not reach the $10,400 threshold, he or she would effectively have no taxable income, and there would be no reason to file.
+As an example, somebody under the age of 65 filing as a single taxpayer will only be required to file if their income is $12,400 or more in 2020.
+Why $12,400?
+Simple—that is the value of the standard deduction for a single taxpayer in 2020.
+In other words, that is the amount of money that a single filer would have deducted from their taxable income, anyway.
+So, if you did not reach the $12,400 threshold, you would effectively have no taxable income, and there would be no reason to file.

 The amount of tax you owe in a given year is based on your earnings for that year.
 That might seem like an obvious point, but many people are unaware of how the household income tax brackets work.
 Not only do you owe more gross taxes as you earn more, but you are also paying a higher percentage of your earnings.

-For 2017, the base tax rate is 10% if you earn $9,325 or less.
-For those earning between $9,325 and $37,950, the tax rate moves up to 15%.
-Tax rates increase gradually, topping out at 39.6%.
-This tax rate affects a relatively few number of taxpayers overall, as you need to earn at least $418,400 annually to break into this top tax bracket.
+For 2020, the base tax rate for individuals is 10% if you earn $9,875 or less.
+For those earning between $9,875 and $40,125, the tax rate moves up to 12%.
+Tax rates increase gradually, topping out at 37%.
+This tax rate affects a relatively few number of taxpayers overall, as you need to earn at least $518,400 annually to break into this top tax bracket.

 For those over 65, Social Security payments are going to come into play when determining whether it will be necessary to file.
 In general terms, those receiving Social Security are treated like anyone else who earns income during the tax year.
 Where it can get complicated is when you have to consider Social Security income in addition to other income sources.